๐Ÿ—บ๏ธGeospatial Engineering

 Universal Transverse Mercator (UTM)

-• Divides Earth into 60 zones, each 6° of longitude wide, with its own Transverse Mercator projection
+• Divides Earth into 60 zones, each 6ยฐ6ยฐ of longitude wide, numbered 1 through 60 starting at 180ยฐW180ยฐW.
+Each zone gets its own Transverse Mercator projection centered on its central meridian.

-• Coordinates in meters with a false easting of 500,000 m to eliminate negative values—ideal for distance and area calculations
+• Coordinates in meters with a false easting of 500,000 m (to eliminate negative values) and a false northing of 10,000,000 m in the southern hemisphere.
+This makes UTM ideal for distance and area calculations.

-• U.S.-specific system with separate projections for each state (or state zones), designed to keep distortion below 1:10,000
+• U.S.-specific system with separate projections for each state (or state zones), designed to keep distortion below 1 part in 10,000

-• Uses Lambert Conformal Conic for wide states (east-west extent) and Transverse Mercator for tall states (north-south extent)
+• Uses Lambert Conformal Conic for wide states (states with greater east-west extent, like Tennessee) and Transverse Mercator for tall states (states with greater north-south extent, like Illinois).
+Some states, like Alaska, use an Oblique Mercator.

-• Coordinates in feet or meters depending on state—check your metadata, because mixing units is a common error
+• Coordinates in feet or meters depending on the state.
+Check your metadata carefully, because mixing U.S. survey feet with international feet or meters is a common and costly error.

-Compare: UTM vs. State Plane—both minimize local distortion, but UTM works globally while State Plane optimizes for U.S. legal and surveying needs.
-UTM zones are fixed worldwide; State Plane zones follow political boundaries.
-For international projects, use UTM; for U.S. property surveys and legal descriptions, State Plane is standard.
+Compare: UTM vs. State Plane: both minimize local distortion, but UTM works globally while State Plane optimizes for U.S. legal and surveying needs.
+UTM zones are fixed worldwide at 6ยฐ6ยฐ intervals; State Plane zones follow political boundaries.
+For international projects, use UTM.
+For U.S. property surveys and legal descriptions, State Plane is standard.

 Local and Custom Systems